mikeobrien/SimpleConfig/README.md

 SimpleConfig
 =============

 SimpleConfig makes custom configuration in .NET much easier.
-Instead of wiring up and loading custom sections via the heavy and complicated API under the `System.Configuration` namespace, SimpleConfig allows you to load the section directly into a POCO graph via xml deserialization.
+Instead of wiring up and loading custom sections via the heavy and complicated API under the `System.Configuration` namespace, SimpleConfig allows you to load the section directly into a POCO graph via xml deserialization (You can override this as well).

 Install
 ------------